Stuart Forster joins a food and fashion tour of Milan, Italy.

 Was it was the chilly January breeze that caused my eyes to water when I saw a price tag for €21,000 neatly printed by a chic red handbag in one shop window?
 Many stores don’t display prices, making me wonder if viewing the displays can then really qualify as window shopping.

 Stylishly presented Italian cuisine

-Prior to commencing the tour I’d eaten lunch at Larte (Via Manzoni 5, +39 0 2 89096950), a smart restaurant serving well-presented, modern interpretations of traditional Italian dishes.
-Food though, had been conspicuously absent from this alleged food and fashion tour.
-Maybe in Milan, with strong culinary and couture credentials, it would have been better to take a tour focusing on food or fashion rather one that attempted to combine both?
+Prior to commencing the tour, I’d eaten lunch at Larte (Via Manzoni 5, +39 0 2 89096950), a smart restaurant serving well-presented, modern interpretations of traditional Italian dishes.
+Food had been conspicuously absent from this alleged food and fashion tour.
+Maybe in Milan, with strong culinary and couture credentials, it would have been better to take a tour focusing on food or fashion rather than one that attempted to combine both?

 Laura said arrivederci (goodbye) at the entrance of the wonderfully named Eataly (Piazza XXV Aprile 10, +39 02 49497301) food concept store.
 Occupying the site of a converted theatre, this cavernous place should be on the itinerary of any foodie visiting Milan during the Expo.
 It’s a combination of delicatessen, book store, grocery shop and wine emporium with several areas to dine and drink, including a Michelin-starred restaurant, Alice (tel. +39 02 4949 7340).
 Eataly has a kitchen for cooking lessons and live music is performed each evening.